18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 Dating coaches that support these soft bullshit messages when they know it’s not benefiting you are only making things harder on you.

-It’s a lot better to hire someone that is genuinely real with you (which sometimes hurts) so you can actually fix your problems rather than live with the struggle of them for the rest of your life.
+It’s a lot better to hire someone who is genuinely real with you (which sometimes hurts) so you can actually fix your problems rather than live with the struggle of them for the rest of your life.